-Once I explored the iconic locations of southern Tasmania like Bruny Island, Tasman Peninsular and Freycinet National Park, I wanted to get off the beaten path and visit some less-known destinations.
-The tour to Hastings Caves and Tahune AirWalk in the southern forest looked exactly like what I had in mind.
-Apart from visiting the cave and the southern forest, it also took in the beautiful Huon Valley, which I heard was very beautiful.
+Once you have explored the iconic locations around Hobart, like the Bruny Island, Tasman Peninsular, Porth Arthur, and Mount Wellington you may want to get off the beaten path and visit some less-known destinations.
+The tour to Hastings Caves and Tahune AirWalk in the southern forest is the perfect opportunity to do that.
+Apart from visiting the cave and the southern forest, this tour also takes in the beautiful Huon Valley which you wouldn’t want to miss.

-The tour is offered by Daytripperz, but you could also take this trip as a self-drive adventure and follow the same itinerary.
-I didn’t have a car, so I had no choice, but having met Nick, our guide, I would’ve chosen the tour even if I had my own transportation.
-Nicks knowledge, enthusiasm, and knack for storytelling made this trip an even more memorable experience.
+The Hastings Caves tour is offered by Daytripperz, but you could also take this trip as a self-drive adventure and follow the same itinerary.
+I didn’t have a car on my last trip to Hobart, so I had no choice, but having met Nick, our guide, I would’ve chosen the tour even if I had my own transportation.
+Nicks’s knowledge, enthusiasm, and knack for storytelling made this trip an even more memorable experience.

 Whether you are thinking of taking a day trip to Tasmania’s far south or joining a tour, here’s the lay-down on what to expect from this remote part of the state.

 Into Tasmanian Far South

 We left Hobart as the last fiery swaths of sunrise were fading in the winter sky, and the humidity in the air began condensing into a fluffy blanket of mist.
 There were only 4 other ladies on the bus (poor Nick) so we all spread out comfortably over double seats.
 You don’t get this kind of luxury on the more in-demand day tours.